Last Updated on July 23, 2020 by Michael Joseph

 Foraging For Wild Edible Mushroom

-Just a final note to say: always be careful if foraging for mushrooms in the wild.
+Just a final note: always be careful if foraging for mushrooms in the wild.

-It must be remembered that there are many non-edible mushrooms which contain potent poisons.
+It must be remembered that there are many non-edible mushrooms that contain potent toxins.

 Never pick and eat a mushroom if you are not 100% sure.

-Doing this without positively identifying the species is potentially very dangerous and—in some cases—fatal.
+Doing this without positively identifying the species is potentially very dangerous and—in some cases—can even be fatal.

 For some tips on how to get mushrooms right the first time, every time see here;